UbiquityRobotics/ubiquity_buildbot/tutorial_creating_external_customization.md

 In the tutorial we are going to have a specific example named "coolproject" - in your case this should be changed to an appropriate variable

+---

+**Before you continue**, here it is assumed that you already know how to make a AWS instance for building the images manually.
+If not, please first follow the README on https://github.com/UbiquityRobotics/pi_image2

+---

 We have a new project called "coolproject" which is a ROS metapackage (package of ROS packages) and has its own repo somewhere on github.
 It looks something like this:

 ```